shariq1989/cookbook/content/recipe/stir_fried_rice.md

 +++
 title = "Vegetable Stir-Fried Rice" date = "2021-06-20"
-description = "This is fried rice made with white rice, onions, peas, garlic, and scrambled eggs.
-This easy-to-make vegetable stir-fried rice is packed with so much flavor.
-You can make this from scratch or use leftover rice for a convenient meal on a busy night." tags = [
+description = "Our fried rice includes white rice, onions, peas, garlic, and scrambled eggs.
+This easy-to-make vegetable stir-fried rice packs so much flavor.
+You can make it from scratch or use leftover rice for a convenient meal on a busy night." tags = [
     "entree",
     "side",